 4) Isotretinoin has revolutionized the treatment of moderate to severe acne that hasn’t responded adequately to other therapies.
 A typical course lasts for 4 months.
 Combination with systemic steroid may be required in the short term for severe acne.

-OTHER TREATMENT AND PHYSICAL MEASURES:
+BEST TREATMENT FOR CYSTIC ACNE AND PHYSICAL MEASURES:

 1) Intralesional injections and triamcinolone acetonide may be required for inflamed acne nodules or cysts.